vyclu20/Flappy-Kirby/README.md

 ## Program information

+Don't play on mobile it doesn't work. yet

 This game implements a version of the game "Flappy Bird" using HTML canvas and JavaScript.
 The game involves controlling a bird, Kirby, to navigate through pipes by using a flying star hoverboard while avoiding collisions.
 The game also includes particle effects and tracks the player's score.